-Employers have a legal duty to protect the health, safety and welfare of their employees and must follow the law, however, this only sets the minimum standard and those measures are unlikely to be sufficient to properly support employees through the extreme circumstances we are currently experiencing.
+Employers have a legal duty to protect the health, safety and welfare of their employees and must follow the law.
+However, this only sets the minimum standard and those measures are unlikely to be sufficient to properly support your people through the extreme circumstances we have been experiencing.

-Whilst it can be difficult for employees to open up about their mental health, employers do need to take action to raise awareness of the issues Covid-19 may bring to employees and introduce measures to support their employees to enable them to protect their own mental health, address their fears, concerns and manage any potential health conditions.
+Whilst it can be difficult for people to open up about their mental health, your business does need to take action to raise awareness of the impacts that COVID-19 may have and introduce measures to support your people to enable them to protect their own mental health, address their concerns and manage any potential health conditions.